Niagara Falls, Ontario

 The next day was our first full day and we opted to do 3 activities, dinner at Remingtons and explore a little of the nightlife.

-The first activity on our itinerary on Day 2 was the Hornblower Niagara Cruises.
+Off e went to our first activity on our itinerary – the Hornblower Niagara Cruises.

 The Hornblower Cruise takes you on an intimate 20-minute wet and wild boat ride to the foot of the Horseshoe Falls.
 Yes, you do get wet!